Datlyfe/bingify/README.md

 This is a javascript project developed with VueJs.

-music Discovery app
+Discover new movies

-App is still in development
+App is still in development (80%)

 ## ScreenShot
 ![](./app.png)